 A translation option in your website would be great

-Your website would have got off ground and things would be moving smoothly with your business gradually taking root.
-But then you tend to realize that your competitors have a translation option in their website, which you do not.
+Your website would have got off the ground and things would be moving smoothly with your business gradually taking root.
+But then you tend to realize that your competitors have a translation option on their website, which you do not.
 If they have it, like that old saying you need to “keep up with the Jones”.
 What your competition does you too would need to do because they would have an edge above you which you would have missed.

 This aspect would be totally alien to you and would invariably bring an additional cost to your operations.
-Hence being prudent would be your best choice and that too by being cost conscious.
-Whether the translation would benefit your website is another matter to be considered but it is an important option to have especially with the much hyped globalization.
+Hence being prudent would be your best choice and that too by being cost-conscious.
+Whether the translation would benefit your website is another matter to be considered but it is an important option to have especially with the much-hyped globalization.